 Baseline lesion characteristics

 Baseline and follow up lesion counts are given in Table 2.
-While the total number of cortical GM lesions was higher in the SP compared with RRMS groups (46.6 [19.4] compared with 36.8 [14.8] respectively), this did not reach statistical significance.
+While the total number of cortical GM lesions (IC and LC combined) was higher in the SP compared with RRMS groups (46.6 [19.4] compared with 36.8 [14.8] respectively), this did not reach statistical significance.
 IC, LC and JC lesion counts (Table 2) also did not differ significantly between the RR and SP groups.

 Lesion accrual

-At follow up the SPMS group had a statistically higher number of cortical GM lesions when compared with the RRMS group (mean 49.0 (19.7) and 38.0 (15.7) respectively; Mann-Whitney p=0.043), but again there was no statistically significant difference between the groups for IC, LC or JC lesion counts.
+At follow up the SPMS group had a statistically higher total number of cortical GM lesions when compared with the RRMS group (mean 49.0 (19.7) and 38.0 (15.7) respectively; Mann-Whitney p=0.043), but again there was no statistically significant difference between the groups for IC, LC or JC lesion counts.
 All lesions seen at baseline remained visible at follow up.
 The accrual of new IC lesions per person per year was greater in SPMS (1.6 (1.9)) than RRMS (0.8 (1.9)) (Mann-Whitney p=0.039).
 No de novo new JC or LC lesions were seen, and new LC lesions were seen to evolve from IC lesions but not JC lesions (Table 2).
 An example of an IC lesion converting to LC, is shown in Figure 1.

 The mean number of lesions converting from IC (at baseline) to LC lesions (at follow up) per person per year was not significantly greater in SPMS than RRMS (1.4 [1.8] compared with 1.1 [1.0] respectively).
 No new cortical lesions were seen in controls.